 Step 1: Determine Your Relief Area

 Establish your reference point (e.g., where the ball crossed the penalty area line, or its original spot for an unplayable lie).
-For lateral relief, use your longest club - other than your putter - typically a driver to measure one or two club lengths.
-Take two full length measurements when building the semicricle.
+For lateral relief, use your longest club - other than your putter - to measure one or two club lengths.
+Take two full-length measurements to build the semicircle.

 Step 3: Make Sure the Ball Stays in Your Relief Area